armanriazi/refi/docs/article.md

 The project owner can now sell their credits to a carbon broker, or they can bridge them on-chain and sell them directly to interested end-users, pool them and use them in the ever-growing ecosystem of decentralized finance [^46].

+`Averages`
-> Average time elapsed before the developer can secure funding: 1-2 years [^46].
+:    Time elapsed before the developer can secure funding: 1-2 years [^46].
-> Average time from project inception to credit issuance: 3-5 years [^46].
+:    Time from project inception to credit issuance: 3-5 years [^46].
-> Average cost to get the first project certification: $50-100k [^46].
+:    Cost to get the first project certification: $50-100k [^46].

 ### How can carbon credit tokenization help the VCM [^46]?